The Future of Financial Advice (FoFA) reforms require financial planners and licensees to comply with the following measures:

 - Best interests duty – The best interests duty, including the “catch-all” provision (961B(2)(g) and 961E)

-- Opt-in – The opt-in regime will apply for all new clients (those who you sign up on, or after 1 July 2013), meaning the first opt-in notices will be required from 1 July 2015.*
+- Opt-in – The opt-in regime applies to all new clients (those who you sign up on, or after 1 July 2013).*

 - Fee Disclosure Statements – you must send an FDS to all clients, including clients who joined before 1 July 2013.